perej1/elliptical-empirical/README.md

 # elliptical-empirical

-Empirical example about estimation of multivariate elliptical extreme quantiles in a finacial context.
+Empirical example about estimation of multivariate elliptical extreme quantile regions in a financial context.
 Data consists of three time series of market price indices from 2.7.2001 to 29.6.2007:

 - Standard and Poors S&P 500,
 - Financial Times Stock Exchange FTSE 100 and
 - Nikkei 225.

-We compute returns $Y_t = \log(X_{t+1} / X_t)$ and fit $\mathrm{EGARCH}(1, 1)$ model to returns for each index.
+We compute returns $Y_t = \log(X_{t+1} / X_t)$ and fit $\mathrm{EGARCH}(1, 1)$ model to time series of returns for each index.
 Then we use innovations for computing extreme quantile regions for several probabilities $p\in(1/2000, 1/5000, 1/10000)$.

 ## Requirements